Components -> Macro -> Protein

 What is protein?

 Protein is a macronutrient that is essential for the growth, repair, and maintenance of the body's tissues.
 It is made up of amino acids, which are the building blocks of protein.
-Sources of protein include meat, poultry, fish, dairy products, eggs, legumes, nuts, and seeds.
+Sources of protein include legumes, nuts and seeds, meat, poultry, fish, dairy products, eggs.

 Protein is essential for the growth and repair of tissues, production of enzymes and hormones, and maintenance of overall health.
 It plays a crucial role in building and repairing muscles, supporting the immune system, and contributing to satiety and weight management.